camunda/camunda-8-js-sdk/README.md

 [![NPM](https://nodei.co/npm/@camunda8/sdk.png)](https://www.npmjs.com/package/@camunda8/sdk)

 This is the official Camunda 8 JavaScript SDK.
+It is written in TypeScript and runs on NodeJS ([why not in a web browser?](https://github.com/camunda-community-hub/camunda-8-js-sdk/issues/79)).

 ## Using the SDK in your project